 Cross-Game Item Portability

-If multiple games share a universe or cooperative ecosystem, blockchain-verified items that work across titles have genuine appeal.
-This is most practical when a studio controls multiple games — exactly the kind of connected project ecosystem a small studio might build.
+If multiple games share a universe or a cooperative ecosystem, blockchain-verified items that work across titles have real appeal.
+This is most practical when one studio controls several games, which is the sort of connected project setup a small team might actually build and maintain.

 Limited Edition Digital Collectibles

-For games with strong community attachment, verified limited-edition items (cosmetics, not power) can create real perceived value.
-The blockchain provides provenance that traditional databases can’t.
+For games with a strong community attachment, verified limited-edition items - cosmetics, not power - can create real perceived value.
+Blockchain gives provenance that a standard database cannot provide in the same visible way.

 Player-Run Economies

-Some game designs genuinely benefit from an economy where players can trade items with provable scarcity and without the developer acting as an intermediary.
-The question is whether blockchain is the simplest way to achieve this, or whether a traditional backend with auditable logs would suffice.
+Some game designs genuinely benefit from a player economy with provable scarcity and without the developer acting as the middleman for every trade.
+The question is whether blockchain is the simplest way to get there, or whether a traditional backend with auditable logs would do the job with less friction.

 The Challenges Are Still Real